10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 View of the village and lake Sainte-Croix from Chapelle Notre-Dame-de-Beauvoir viewpoint

-By visiting Moustiers-Sainte-Marie, a village that sits at the foothills of a mountain, you’ll be closer than ever to a few of the most stunning vantage points in Verdon.
-If it’s admiring nature or photography you like, you have another reason to visit Moustiers-Sainte-Marie.
+By visiting Moustiers-Sainte-Marie, a village nestled at the foothills of a mountain, you’ll be closer than ever to some of the most stunning vantage points in Verdon.
+If you enjoy admiring nature or photography, you have another reason to visit Moustiers-Sainte-Marie.

-At 800 meters above sea level, the viewpoints above Moustiers-Sainte-Marie (a few steps away from Chapelle Notre-Dame-de-Beauvoir) can already give you a view of one of the most spectacular landscapes in the South of France.
+Situated 800 meters above sea level, the viewpoints above Moustiers-Sainte-Marie, just a few steps away from Chapelle Notre-Dame-de-Beauvoir, offer one of the most spectacular landscapes in the South of France.
+From there, you can enjoy an overlooking view of the village of Moustiers-Sainte-Marie.

-The panorama up there also includes the verdant forests of Verdon.
-It can be the totally refreshing sight you’re looking for!
+On a clear day, the view stretches as far as Lake Sainte-Croix.
+The panorama also includes the verdant forests of Verdon.
+It could be the refreshing sight you’re looking for!

 swipe the 360° image below to see more views